NiccoBiondi/InverseReinforcementLearningApp/README.md

 # Inverse Reinforcement Learning Application

+The aim of this project is to create a simple application that can give the opportunity to all the user to use the Inverse Reinforcement Learning technique.
+The application is implemented in Python and the interface is made entirely with PyQt5.

 <p align="center">
   <img src="Build/gitimages/main_view.png" width="400"/>
   <img src="Build/gitimages/alg_view.png" width="400"/>
 </p>

-The aim of this project is to create a simple application that can give the opportunity to all the user to use the Inverse Reinforcement Learning technique.
-The application is implemented in Python and the interface is made entirely with PyQt5.
+## Feature

+Features include:

+- The opportunity to choose from [different environment](Widget/SETUP.md).
+- Auto save function during the work.
+- [History window](Widget/SETUP.md) to memorize the user preferencies.
+- Restore previous work sesssion before starting a new work.
+- [Oracle](ReinforcementLearning/ReinforcemenLearning.md) to speed up the annotations and to debug the policy and reward model.
+- [Utility function](Utility/UTILS.md) which the user can use to analyze the reward model and to testing the policy and reward model too.

 ## Dependacies